Vicki Shiran: Early life

-Academics
+Education and academic career

 Shiran received her BA in literature, history and criminology, and her MA in criminology from Tel Aviv University.

-In 1991 she completed another master's degree and a PhD at the John Jay College of Criminal Justice at New York University.
+In 1991, she completed another master's degree and a PhD at the John Jay College of Criminal Justice at New York University.
 Her doctoral dissertation was titled "Political Corruption – The Power of the Game: The Case of Israel".
 The work was based on archival, legal and media research, dealing with corruption in Israeli politics and discrimination against Mizrahi politicians.
 Shiran analyzed prominent cases of political corruption and white-collar crime in Israel between 1948 and 1988.
 According to Shiran's analysis, the political and legal systems tend to severely punish Mizrahi and Arab politicians belonging to small parties, while on the other hand showing restraint towards, or even ignoring the actions of politicians who are closer to the ruling hegemony.

-In the 1990s she taught criminology and gender at Beit Berl Academic College, and taught at the Hebrew University of Jerusalem's Department of Law and Criminology.
+In the 1990s, she taught criminology and gender at Beit Berl Academic College, and taught at the Hebrew University of Jerusalem's Department of Law and Criminology.
 In 2003, she founded the Women's and Gender Studies Program at Beit Berl and was appointed as its first chairwoman.

-Mizrahi Activism
+Mizrahi activism

 Shiran was a prominent activist against all forms of oppression of human rights in Israel.
 She made her mark in particular in three main areas: The struggle for Israeli-Palestinian peace, feminism, and the rights of the Mizrahim.

 She often expressed herself in ways that were considered by some to be provocative.
 For example, she said, "For anyone living in a distressed neighborhood, it means that the state fucked them.
 As simple as that...
 In Israeli society there is inequality.
 The inequality is not only according to class, it also has color."

 Shiran identified with leftist organizations in Israel and often protested the occupation of the Palestinian territories and expressed support for the establishment of a Palestinian state.
 She became active in Mizrahi-identified organizations and struggles against the occupation starting in 1970, including the Mizrahi Democratic Rainbow and the East to Peace.
 She participated in numerous peace conferences and demonstrations in Israel and Europe.

 As a feminist, Shiran was one of the founders of the Mizrahi Women's Group, which was created to awaken the public feminist discourse in Israel, in light of what she saw as the failure of the second wave of feminism: "It is possible that because Israeli feminism remained insular from, and even disregarded social issues, it has remained as a wallflower in the public discourse."
-In 1999, this group became the Mizrahi feminist movement Achoti - for Women in Israel, which promotes economic, social and cultural justice, and solidarity with women of low socio-economic status in Israeli.
+In 1999, this group became the Mizrahi feminist movement Ahoti – for Women in Israel, which promotes economic, social and cultural justice, and solidarity with women of low socio-economic status in Israeli.